Manage cloud recovery sites

 Deploy Azure recovery site

-You can deploy an Azure recovery site from a forest or standby forest recovery plan.
-To deploy an Azure recovery site from a forest recovery plan:
+You can deploy an Azure recovery site from a forest recovery plan or standby forest recovery plan.

 - Expand the Forest Recovery node.